All Products

 BLEU Score Evaluation

-Evaluates the relevancy of the application flow output to the reference answer.
-This method uses the BLEU score as the evaluation metric.
-It calculates the relevancy score between the reference answer (reference) and the application flow output (response).
-The score is between 0 and 1.
-A score of 0 indicates complete irrelevance.
-A score of 1 indicates perfect relevance.
+Evaluates the relevancy of application flow output to the reference answer using the BLEU score.
+Calculates the relevancy between the reference answer (reference) and output (response).
+Score: 0 (irrelevant) to 1 (perfectly relevant).

 bleu-1/bleu-2/bleu-3/bleu-4